jeremycyr/astro-paper/src/data/blog/simple-rate-limiting-step-functions-sqs-priority-and-task-tokens.md

 ![Provisioned Concurrency](/assets/blog1/concurrency.png)

 **Step 2: Queue + Lambda Concurrency = Rate Limiting**
 When your Step Function reaches an async operation, it drops a message to a queue.
 A single worker function serves that queue with AWS's built-in provisioned concurrency limiting maximum executions.
 You're not handling concurrency counting, process recycling, or distributed locks—AWS solved those problems.
-You're just using them smartly.
+You're just using the existing mechanisms together smartly.

 ![Priorities](/assets/blog1/priorities.png)

 **Step 3: Priority Queues**
-Instead of one SQS queue, use multiple: BATCH, NORMAL, and HIGH.
+Instead of one SQS queue, we use multiple: BATCH, NORMAL, and HIGH.
 This is where things get interesting.

 ## Smart Priority Orchestration